Distributed Riemannian Optimization in Geodesically Non-convex Environments: Convergence analyses

-where $C_\kappa$ and $C_R$ are constants depending on the curvature of the manifold and the smoothness of the exponential mapping, respectively. \end{lemma} \begin{proof} See Appendix~\ref{appx:lemma:consensus_bias_bound}. \end{proof} This lemma indicates that the consensus bias term $\bbE P(\bphi_{t+1})$ can be controlled by the expected Fréchet variance $\bbE V_F(\bw_{t})$ and some higher-order terms depending on the step size $\mu$.
+with $C_R$ a constant depending on the smoothness of the exponential mapping. \end{lemma} \begin{proof} See Appendix~\ref{appx:lemma:consensus_bias_bound}. \end{proof} This lemma indicates that the consensus bias term $\bbE P(\bphi_{t+1})$ can be controlled by the expected Fréchet variance $\bbE V_F(\bw_{t})$ and some higher-order terms depending on the step size $\mu$.